EthanAI/ParkingGarageApp/README.md

     		Add safety override to:
     			Rate of degree change
-    			-Rate of azimuth change - 20 degree max per tick (0.2 s) -this causes problems, do other way
+    			-Rate of azimuth change - 20 degree max per tick (0.2 s) -this causes problems, do other way Jumps seem to happen around the river bridge of 99/H1 around 21.33497179	-157.8951345 (mag field seems crazy!) probably a bit west of river since not much GPS under the river Limit the mag values?
+Recorded amounts are hundreds of times normal values Accelerometer seems fine